Rak256/Neural-Network-/README.md

 <img width="1226" height="366" alt="image" src="https://github.com/user-attachments/assets/c8e1e259-ef44-44f6-9e37-0b7a831439ab" />

-The total differential ∂f in this case is essentially the total change in the function output when an infinitesimal change occurs in each entry of the origninal matrix D. This is why we sum over the rows and columns of D, to sum up all the infinitesimal change in each Dᵢⱼ element.
+The total differential ∂f in this case is essentially the total change in the function output when an infinitesimal change occurs in each element of the origninal matrix D. This is why we sum over the rows and columns of D, to sum up all the infinitesimal change in each Dᵢⱼ element.

 ### Calculating Gradient Vector Components
 In this section, I will derive the the partial derivative of cost with respect to A (the activated output data), Z (the raw output data at some layer l), W (the weight matrix at some layer l), and b (the bias matrix at some layer l).